Bishop Monkton CE Primary School

 What arrangements are in place for assessing and reviewing children and young people’s progress towards outcomes?

 Class teachers and support staff regularly make observational assessments of the children they work with on a daily basis.
 In addition to this, each term, teachers make assessments of all children against national curriculum key objectives.
 Formal standardised assessments take place each term, often in the form of a test.
 Test information is used alongside teacher assessment to give an overall view of each child’s attainment and progress.
 Alternative assessments may be used to evidence progress, should these be more appropriate.
+This may include different access arrangements for some SEND children such as taking their assessments in a quieter room, having a scribe, making use of additional time or needing movement breaks.
 This may be due to medical issues or more complex learning needs.
 School based tracking systems are used to identify children who are not making expected progress or those working below national expectations.
 This is discussed at termly pupil progress meetings and enables staff and the SENCO to focus on children who are not making progress and put interventions in place.
 Tracking of subjects is submitted to the Head Teacher who, along with Governors, monitor the progress made across the school.
 Professionals from outside agencies may also be part of the assessment and review process, contributing to this and helping to formulate relevant targets.

 What are the arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood?